 In November 2018, I received a second ‘invitation’ that I couldn’t refuse to do another 52 weeks of JobPath.
 Considering the amount of people who viewed the blog from all corners of the planet and the participants that the blog helped, along with the number of people who contact me for and offering me help, I’m going to do another 52 weeks of blogging under JobPath two.
 The aims will be the same.

 Like many people around the country I’ve been “invited” to participate in JobPath.
 The invitation, in the form of a letter from the Department of Social Protection arrived early last week, stating that I have been allocated a Personal Employment Advisor to work with me, to avail of the JobPath Service.

-It further states Seetec Employment and Skills Ireland (more about the company later) have been contracted to deliver Job Path on behalf of the Department of Social Protection; failure to attend and fully participate invokes a reduction in benefits.
+It further states Seetec Employment and Skills Ireland have been contracted to deliver Job Path on behalf of the Department of Social Protection; failure to attend and fully participate invokes a reduction in benefits.
 So, I google it.
 There was very little information and most of it negative.